threefoldfoundation/info_sdk/src/gettingstarted/online_resources.md

 <!-- ![](explorer_node_details.png) -->

 ### Find or create flists
-The flist prinple is explained in the introduction architecture section ([here](../intro/architecture_flist.md)).
-It is a very unique anf efficient way to store and distribute container images.
+The flist principle is explained in the introduction architecture section ([here](../intro/architecture_flist.md)).
+It is a very unique and efficient way to store and distribute container images.
 We have create a storage mechanism for these flists online which is called the hub: [hub.grid.tf](https://hub.grid.tf/).
 ![](img/hub_startpage.png)
 Access to this hub is restricted to people that have a 3bot connect identity.
 There is a description in the "getting started" section on how to get one of these [here](3bot_connect_app.md).

-Login to the hub and you will not only have access to flists created and uploaded by others but also the ability to creat and upload your own.
-Two pinciple ways to create (custom) flists:
+Login to the hub and you will not only have access to flists created and uploaded by others but also the ability to create and upload your own.
+Two principle ways to create (custom) flists:
-- import docker images from the docker hib
+- import docker images from the docker hub
 - create your own tarballs and upload those

 <img src="img/docker_converter.png" width="600" alt="Docker converter">